saalfeldlab/render/docs/src/site/markdown/render-ws.md

 ## Basic Installation
-These installation instructions cover setup of an evaluation instance with a collocated web server and database running on the most recent stable release of Ubuntu (14.04 precise).
+These installation instructions cover setup of an evaluation instance with a collocated web server and database running on Ubuntu 16.04.

 ### 1. Install Git and Maven
 ```bash